connordelacruz/git-workflow-scripts/README.md

 If no optional arguments are provided, you will be prompted for information used in the branch name (client, description, etc).

-### Configurations

-Script will use the following git configs if set:

-- `workflow.initials`: Skip the prompt for user's initials and use the value of this.
-E.g. to automatically use "cd":

-    ```bash
-    git config --global workflow.initials cd
-    ```

-- `workflow.baseBranch`: Use instead of `master` as the base git branch when creating the new branch.
-E.g. to base branches off `develop`:

-    ```bash
-    git config workflow.baseBranch develop
-    ```
-- `workflow.badBranchNamePatterns`: Set to a **space-separated** string of patterns that should not appear in a standard branch name.
-Script will check for these before attempting to create a branch.
-E.g. if branch names shouldn't include the words `-web` or `-plugins`:

-    ```bash
-    git config workflow.badBranchNamePatterns "-web -plugins"
-    ```

-- `workflow.enableCommitTemplate`: By default, script will prompt for an optional ticket number and create a commit message template with it (see [`workflow-commit-template`](#workflow-commit-template)).
-Set this to `0` to disable the ticket number prompt.

 ## `workflow-finish-branch`